QualitativeDataRepository/iqmrnavigator/participants/index.md

 We look forward to welcoming you to Syracuse University for the Institute for Qualitative and Multi-Method Research (IQMR) 2025!

 Please review carefully the information included on this page.
-Email Sebastian Karcher ([skarcher\@maxwell.syr.edu](mailto:skarcher@maxwell.syr.edu)) with any questions you have.
+Email Sebastian Karcher ([skarcher@syr.edu](mailto:skarcher@syr.edu)) with any questions you have.

 You will **arrive in Syracuse** on Saturday June 14, and IQMR will commence on Sunday June 15.
 There will be a one-day break on June 19 ("Juneteenth"), and a two-day break on June 21 and 22.
 No classes are scheduled on these days and students are free to make their own arrangements.
 We will offer a special event in the evening on June 19.
 After the weekend break, IQMR will continue on the morning of Monday June 23 and run until late afternoon on Friday June 27.
 You will **depart** late afternoon or evening on Friday, or on Saturday June 28.